Heliotropism: Explanations

-In general, flower heliotropism could increase reproductive success by increasing pollination, fertilization success, and/or seed development, especially in the spring flowers.
+Flower heliotropism could in theory increase reproductive success by increasing pollination, fertilization success, and/or seed development, especially in the spring flowers.
 Some solar tracking plants are not purely heliotropic: in those plants the change of orientation is an innate circadian motion triggered by light, which continues for one or more periods if the light cycle is interrupted.
 Tropical convolvulaceous flowers show a preferred orientation, pointing in the general direction of the sun but not exactly tracking the sun.
 They demonstrated no diurnal heliotropism but strong seasonal heliotropism.
 If solar tracking is exact, the sun’s rays would always enter the corolla tube and warm the gynoecium, a process which could be dangerous in a tropical climate.
 However, by adopting a certain angle away from the solar angle, this is prevented.
 The trumpet shape of these flowers thus acts as a parasol shading the gynoecium at times of maximum solar radiation, and not allowing the rays to impinge on the gynoecium.

 In the case of sunflowers, a common misconception is that sunflower heads track the Sun across the sky throughout the whole life cycle.
 The uniform alignment of the flowers does result from heliotropism in an earlier development stage, the bud stage, before the appearance of flower heads.
 The apical bud of the plant will track the Sun during the day from east to west, and then will quickly move west to east overnight as a result of the plant's circadian clock.
 The buds are heliotropic until the end of the bud stage, and finally face east.
 Phototropic bending can be catalyzed in the hypocotyls of juvenile sunflower seedlings while heliotropic bending in the shoot apex does not start occurring until the later developmental stages of the plant, showing a difference between these two processes.
 The flower of the sunflower preserves the final orientation of the bud, thus keeping the mature flower facing east.